Historical & Archival Records Care Grants

 Funding may be requested for surveying, inventorying, preserving, arranging and describing historical records relevant to Pennsylvania.
 Funding may also be requested for reformatting or the purchase of supplies and equipment.
 Examples of projects include:

 - Projects addressing statewide needs that build partnerships and networks to support collection care and accessibility.

 - Projects that scan historical records to reduce handling and thereby preserve the original materials and to make them available publicly online.
 Preference will be given to records that will be made available through the PA POWER Library (see Digitization Guidelines.
 (PDF)).

-- Projects to ensure the preservation and use of valuable archival/historical manuscripts including cartographic, pictorial, audio-visual, and machine-readable records.
+- Projects to ensure the preservation and use of valuable archival/historical manuscripts including cartographic, pictorial, audio-visual and machine-readable records that are not published.

 - Purchase of preservation supplies such as acid-free cartons, folders, and boxes.